 Richard Petty Driving Experience.
 This experience lets you ride in or even drive a NASCAR-style stock car on a real racetrack, which is along the road that leads to the Magic Kingdom parking lot.
 Depending on what you're willing to spend, you can do everything from riding shotgun for three laps on the 1-mile track to taking driving lessons, culminating in your very own solo behind the wheel.
 The riding cost for three laps is $99; for eight laps, $449; 18 laps, $849; 30 laps, $1,299.
 The experience, priceless.
-The Speedway Challenge ($2,099) is a 50-lap program that includes lunch with the crew chief, and the high-octane Racing Experience ($2,599) includes over-the-top perks.
-In 2012, the Exotic Driving Experience was added; it puts you behind the wheel of a Ferrari, Lamborghini, or other "supercar" ($199 and up; $99 to ride with a pro driver).
+The Speedway Challenge ($2,099) is a 50-lap program that includes tech talk with the crew chief, and the high-octane Racing Experience ($2,599) includes over-the-top perks.
+The Exotic Driving Experience puts you behind the wheel of a Ferrari, Lamborghini, or other "supercar" ($169 and up; $99 to ride with a pro driver).
 The Richard Petty organization has a second Central Florida location at the Daytona International Speedway, but prices differ, so check the Web site.
 Walt Disney World Speedway, 3450 N. World Dr., Magic Kingdom Resort Area, Lake Buena Vista, FL, 32830.
 800/237–3889. www.drivepetty.com.

 Sports and Activities Elsewhere in Disney